PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

     > In this example, the RoutingTag variable will be set to the value specified in the `routing_tag` tag key specified when deploying the Drove Application.
 For example, if we want to expose the app we can set it to `yes`, and filter the VHost to be exposed in NGinx template when `RoutingTag == "yes"`.

-5. Nixy works on event polling on controller.
+5. Drove Gateway/Nixy works on event polling on controller.
 This is the polling interval.
 Especially if number of NGinx nodes is high.
 Default is `2 seconds`.
 Unless cluster is really busy with a high rate of change of containers, this strikes a good balance between apps becoming discoverable vs putting the leader controller under heavy load.

 6. `user` and `pass` are optional params can be used to set basic auth credentials to the calls made to Drove controllers if basic auth is enabled on the cluster.
 Leave empty if no basic auth is required.